vulinh64/vulinh64.github.io/blog/2025-07-28-java-thread-safety.md

 }
 ```

-In this example, `AtomicInteger` ensures that `incrementAndGet()` is thread-safe without locks, and `get()` provides visibility of the latest value.
-The `compareAndSet` method demonstrates optimistic locking, where the counter is updated only if its current value matches the expected value.
+In this example, `AtomicInteger` makes `incrementAndGet()` thread-safe without needing any bulky locks.
+And `get()` always gives you the absolute latest value.
+The `compareAndSet(int, int)` method is a neat trick for "optimistic locking" – it only updates the counter if its current value is what you expect it to be, preventing overwrites if another thread snuck in first.

 </details>

+### Key Features of Atomic Classes:

+* Atomic operations: `incrementAndGet()`, `compareAndSet()` – these are like tiny, perfectly executed transactions.

+* Lock-free design: They use CAS, which is often more efficient than traditional locks, especially with less contention.

+* Visibility guarantees: Just like `volatile`, atomic classes ensure updates are seen by all threads.

+* Flexible updates: Need to do something more complex than just incrementing?
+Methods like `updateAndGet()` let you define custom logic, all atomically!

 ### Example: Using `AtomicReference` for Complex Objects